edragoev1/PDFCaptain/README.md

 # PDFCaptain

-Eventually this could become full blown PDF Files Manager that could split, merge and encript PDF files using functionality provided by Ghostscript.
+Eventually this could become full blown PDF Files Manager that could split, merge and encrypt PDF files using functionality provided by Ghostscript.

 Currently it could be used to print PDF files directly to network printers that support Postscript.